GSkrt/DDS8558/README.md

-# DDS8558 smart meter Python Modbus RS485 module
+# DDS8558 smart meter Python Modbus RS485 module and some simple code to make a modbus->postgresql service

 Simple module for Modbus data connection to DDS8558 smart meters.